Woman believed Met officer would ‘rape her during attack at her home’

 Prosecutor Alexander Agbamu described the attack.

-He said Grigg grabbed the woman’s wrists and pulled Ms Rabinowitz towards him while she tried to pull away.
+He said Grigg grabbed the woman’s wrists and pulled her towards him while she tried to pull away.
 When she asked him why, he said he “thought it was funny”.

 The former Pc bent the victim over the sofa before tying her ankles together and taping over her mouth, the court heard.